jckoester/recipepress-reloaded/readme.txt

 == Frequently Asked Questions ==

+= I've been using RecipePress by grandslambert.
+How can I migrate?
+Just install RecipePress Reloaded.
+Deactivate RecipePress and activate RecipePress Reloaded.
+RecipePress Reloaded will have to upgrade youre database.
+Pleas MAKE A BACKUP before you proceed.

 = I found a bug.
 What's next? =

-Please report your bug at http://www.rp-reloaded.net/report-a-bug/.
+Please open a thread in trhe wordpress.org support area.

 = Where can I get support? =
 I'm currently building up http://www.rp-reloaded.net/ as the home of RecipePress reloaded.

-== Screenshots ==

-TBD

-== Frequently Asked Questions ==

-= I found a bug.
-What's next? =

-Please report your bug at http://www.rp-reloaded.net/report-a-bug/.

-= Where can I get support? =

-I'm currently building up http://www.rp-reloaded.net/report-a-bug/ as the home of RecipePress reloaded.
+Please be aware that I'm working on this plugin only in my rare spare time and I do it mainly for my own website.
+I'll do what I can to help you out but it might take some time.

 == Screenshots ==